frozn/TipTac/README.md

 - added class border color for member list in guild/community->chat and guild/community->guild roster, dungeon score tooltip and attendees in LFG list if config option "Colors->Color Tip Border by Class Color" is checked
 - changes regarding (added) config options under "ItemRef":
   - added border color for spells, unit auras, tradeskills, currencies (in chatframe), achievements, guild challenges (in guild/community->info) and pvp enlistment bonus (in pvp->quick match)
-  - added border color and infos for battle pet, battle pet abilities, (world/party) quests in worldmap/questlog/questtracker, questtracker of addon WorldQuestTracker, trade skill reagents (in TradeSkillUI), toys (in ToyBox), items, illusions and sets (in Wardrobe), sets (at Transmogrifier), currencies, achievements in guild/community->info->news, rewards in quest(log)/LFG-browser, azerite essences, runeforge power (in adventure journal), (enhanced) conduits, spells in macros on action bar, torghast anima powers, mini achievement shields in achievement buttons, items/illusions in dress up frame, flyouts (e.g. mage portals), pet actions, keystones (including RewardLevel, WeeklyRewardLevel, ItemID, TimeLimit and AffixInfos)
+  - added border color and infos for battle pet, battle pet abilities, (world/party) quests in worldmap/questlog/questtracker, questtracker of addon WorldQuestTracker, trade skill reagents (in TradeSkillUI), toys (in ToyBox), items, illusions and sets (in Wardrobe), sets (at Transmogrifier), currencies, achievements in guild/community->info->news, rewards in quest(log)/LFG-browser, azerite essences, runeforge power (in adventure journal), (enhanced) conduits, spells in macros on action bar, torghast anima powers, mini achievement shields in achievement buttons, items/illusions in dress up frame, flyouts (e.g. mage portals), pet actions, keystones (including RewardLevel, WeeklyRewardLevel, ItemID, TimeLimit and AffixInfos), instance locks
   - fixed "Smart Icon Appearance" for mounts and mount equipment (in mount journal), items (in adventure journal), spells and items (in guild/community->perks)
 - added scroll frame to config options. the scroll bar appears automatically, if content doesn't fit completely on the page.
 - applied transparency from standard backdrop and backdrop border to special backdrop and backdrop border